jonesstoen/FiskeKlar/README.md

 **Source of vessel icons**:
 The icons used for vessel types (e.g., Ambulance Boat, Fishing Vessel, Cargo Vessel) are based on the visual design of AIS vessel markers in the maritime map services provided by [BarentsWatch](https://www.barentswatch.no/).
-The icons were reconstructed manually and integrated into the application as inline `data:image/svg+xml` resources.

 | Other drawables         | link |